eeg-music-challenge/eeg-music-challenge/rules.md

 **Is it allowed to download music using the Spotify ID and encode audio information as features for training?**
 <br>Yes, stimulus information can be used for training.
 Then, downloading music using the Spotify ID and encoding audio information as features is allowed.

+**Can we use audio data (e.g., raw audio and Spotify metrics) during inference?**
+<br>Yes, you can also use the raw audio as well as any other information we can infer from the Spotify ID during inference.

 **When will the leaderboard be available?**
 <br>The leaderboard will be released after the challenge concludes.
 No real-time evaluation will be conducted.
 We encourage participants to use validation sets to assess model generalization, as this approach is better aligned with the competition’s objectives.

+**Could you share the evaluation results on the test set for intermediate submissions?**
+<br>We cannot provide evaluation results on the test set for individual submissions during the competition.
+Results will be shared only after the competition deadline and for the final submission.
+We encourage you to use internal validation strategies to refine your methods in preparation for your final submission.
+Intermediate submissions serve as safe-guards to secure progress and mitigate potential issues.
+Only the final submission will be evaluated for competition results.

+**Can you provide timestamps for the start and end times of the audio clips used?**
+<br>Unfortunately, during data collection, the start of the trial was not perfectly synchronized with the start of the music.
+However:
+- each song was played from the beginning and stopped after the end marker was applied to the EEG trial.
+- based on our observations, the timing of these two events (song start and EEG marker application) may differ by approximately 100-500 milliseconds.
+An automated script started the song first, followed shortly by the EEG marker, and the reverse happened at the end.